reignite/burnout.io/content/actionables.md

 /*
 Title: Actionables
 Description: What can you do to combat burnout?
+Learn how to restore a healthy work-life balance.
 Placing: 0
 */